Saturation of magnetised plasma turbulence by propagating zonal flows

-\textit{Tokamak turbulence.--} To avoid fast parallel losses, the magnetic field of tokamaks is made to lie on nested toroidal `flux surfaces'.
-The plasma quickly reaches local thermodynamic equilibrium and is thus approximately Maxwellian, with the density $n_s$ and temperature $T_s$ of each species $s$ uniform on flux surfaces.
-The resulting radial gradients between the hot dense core and the cold dilute edge drive turbulent fluctuations which cause transport across flux surfaces.
-These fluctuations are slow compared to the Larmor gyration frequency $\Omega_s = e_s B /m_s$, with the particle mass $m_s$ and charge $e_s$, and $B$ the magnetic field strength.
-The fast gyratory motion may thus be averaged over, and the turbulence may be modelled using gyrokinetics \cite{catto_linearized_1978}, which describes rings of charge centered on the gyrocentre position $\bs{R}$, shifted from the particle position $\bs{r}$ by the gyroradius vector.
+We begin with a brief introduction to the topic of tokamak turbulence and its description by gyrokinetic theory.
+To avoid fast parallel losses, the magnetic field $\bs{B}$ of tokamaks is made to lie on nested toroidal `flux surfaces'.
+The plasma rapidly reaches local thermodynamic equilibrium and is thus approximately Maxwellian, with the density $n_s$ and temperature $T_s$ of each species $s$ uniform on flux surfaces.
+The gradients between the hot dense core and the cold dilute edge drive turbulent fluctuations which cause transport across flux surfaces.
+These fluctuations evolve slowly compared to the Larmor gyration frequency $\Omega_s = e_s B /m_s$, with $m_s$ the particle mass and $e_s$ the charge, and $B$ the magnetic field strength.
+The fast gyratory motion may thus be averaged over and the turbulence is modelled using gyrokinetics \cite{catto_linearized_1978}, which describes rings of charge centred on the gyrocentre position $\bs{R}$, shifted from the particle position $\bs{r}$ by the gyroradius vector.